 Yet it seems this is precisely what Christ asks of every Christian: To be different from man; not in degrees, but in kind; to be in this world, but from another one; in a very true sense, to be in this world by being out of it; to do all things, yet somehow, beyond all possibilities, only as Christ does them.

-Christ can not only not worry about his life, but care for everyone else’s.
+Christ can not only not worry about his own life, but care for everyone else’s.
 He can not only be humble, but at the same time inherit everything.
-He can not only perform miracles, but demand they be kept secret.
+He can not only perform miracles in the bright and open world, but demand they be kept secret.

 Christ can not only obey every rule perfectly, but somehow do it by not following them.
 Not only live, but do it by dying.
 Not only rule everyone, but do it by serving everyone.
 Not only claim He is God’s only son, but also that He is everyone’s brother.
 Not only say it is not merely possible we can do the impossible, but inevitable.
 He is different.